sushant-09/DesignPatterns/README.md

 # Design Patterns

-Java implementations of commonly used design patterns for low level design.
+A collection of Java implementations of commonly used design patterns, with a focus on understanding their structure, intent, and practical application in object-oriented software design.

+Each pattern is implemented independently with a simple, runnable example for experimentation and reference.

-## Creational
+## Creational Patterns

-### 1. Singleton
+### Singleton

 **Package:** `creational.singleton`

-Ensures that a class has only one instance and provides a global access point to it.
+Ensures a class has only one instance and provides a global access point to it.

 Implementations:
 - Eager Initialization
 - Lazy Initialization
 - Lazy Initialization with Thread Safety